 During the consultations with the Municipality, the staffing levels at the Municipal Headquarters and the Municipal divisions were found to be inadequate as some of the vacancies were yet to be filled and the technical staffs at the Municipal headquarters were found to be doubling duty at the Municipal divisions.
 In 2015 at the Kira Municipal Council headquarter out of the required 102 technical staff according to the Municipal approved staff structure only 37 technical staff were recruited representing 36%.
 And at the Municipal Division level out of the required 48 staff only 6 were recruited representing 13%.
-However, on the Municipal staff technical staff list there was another category of 9 staff which was categorised as other staff who were regularised under Kira Municipal Council but their positions are not in the Municipal Staff Structure and some staff at the Municipal headquarters also double as Division staff which has greatly affected service delivery in the Municipal Council.
-Generally, Kira Municipal Council structure and staffing levels at the Municipal Headquarters is only at 40% with a staffing gap of about 60% and at the Division level the recruited technical staff is only at 15% with a gap of about 85%.
+However, on the Municipal staff technical staff list there was another category of 9 staff which was categorised as other staff who were regularised under Kira Municipal Council but their positions are not in the Municipal Staff Structure and some staff at the Municipal Headquarters is only at 40% with a staffing gap of about 60% and at the Division level the recruited technical staff is only at 15% with a gap of about 85%.